-Which investment strategy is pursued with this financial product?
+What investment strategy does this financial product follow?

 The Fund aims to achieve long-term value growth while taking socially and environmentally responsible investment criteria into account.
 The investments are in securities that meet the Berenberg sustainability criteria.
 ESG factors are integrated into the investment decisions to ensure efficient risk management and to generate long-term sustainable returns.